JackyWang22/Neon_ShgBf/README.md

 ## 📄 Preprint Article

-You can read more about our methodology and results in our preprint article available on [arXiv](https://arxiv.org/xxxxx).
+You can read more about our methodology and results in our preprint article available on [arXiv](https://arxiv.org/xxxxx) early accepted by [WBIR 2024](https://www.wbir.info).
+See you in MICCAI, Morocco!

 ## 🛠️ Setup